 Professor Konstantinos Kontis

-- Mechan Chair of Engineering / Professor of Aerospace Engineering (Aerospace Sciences)
+- Mechan Chair of Engineering / Professor of Aerospace Engineering (Autonomous Systems & Connectivity)

-As Head of the Aerospace Sciences Division at the University of Glasgow, Professor Kontis is providing leadership and is in charge of strategy, decision-making, development of initiatives and collaborations, and line-management of academics, research fellows, PDRAs etc. His headship enables him to link research, and to transfer research knowledge generated to both beneficiaries and the public.
+As Head of the Aerospace Sciences Division at the University of Glasgow, Kontis is responsible for the strategic leadership and operational management of the Division.
+This involves developing strategic leadership in aerospace research, higher learning and social responsibility, whilst ensuring that operational processes are efficient and effective.
+He provides overall leadership in Aerospace resulting in a significant step change in the quality of Aerospace Engineering and Science within the University, which is recognised both nationally and internationally.
+His key strengths involve proving leadership and management to allow collegial working across aerospace discipline to address grand challenges and provide world-class education.
+His headship enables him to link research and teaching, and to transfer research knowledge generated to both beneficiaries and the public.
 He is leading and coordinating the University of Glasgow contribution in a number flagship projects and other initiatives.
-He is representing the University of Glasgow in a number of committees and working groups, where he is contributing to the European and UK Aeronautics and Space Strategy.
+He is representing the University of Glasgow in a number of committees and working groups.

 His current research covers the following four broad themes:

 i) Integrated wing technologies that involve: high Aspect Ratio wings; joined or non-planar wing concepts; load control via e.g. spanwise flow control adjustments; flow and flight control using active multi-functional materials; and integrated system sensors and actuators with distributed control and health monitoring.

 ii) Air-transport systems and space access: transition and SBLI; spacecraft plume characterization, contamination and fragmentation studies; plume-regolith interactions; plasma-based flow and flight control systems; and integrated propulsion systems including intakes and ducts; advanced space launchers.